 Pronunciation of 'Ceratostigma'

-The word 'Ceratostigma' refers to a genus of flowering plants commonly known as 'leadworts.'
-It is pronounced in English as 'seh-ruh-toh-STIG-muh,' with stress on the third syllable.
+The word 'Ceratostigma' refers to a genus of flowering plants in the family Plumbaginaceae.
+It is pronounced as 'sɛrətoʊˈstɪɡmə' in English.

-The word 'Ceratostigma' originates from Greek, where 'keratos' means 'horn' and 'stigma' refers to the plant's stigma, describing the horn-like appearance of the stigma in these plants.
+The word 'Ceratostigma' originates from Greek, where 'keratos' means 'horn' and 'stigma' refers to the part of a flower.

 Pronunciation Details